prezdev88/codex-tests/README.md

+## This project was conceived and crafted entirely with the Codex AI—every line is part of a shared journey of curiosity, learning, and exploration.

 # Codex tests

 This repository contains exercises and utilities built by the Codex team, including a Java Swing HTTP client and a web-based Snake game.